Engee documentation

 Details

-The heat energy required to change the temperature of a component by one degree of temperature.
-The greater the heat capacity, the more resistant the component is to temperature change.
+The thermal energy required to change the temperature of a component by one degree of temperature.
+The higher the heat capacity, the more resistant the component is to temperature changes.

 Dependencies

-To use this parameter, set the Friction model parameters to `Temperature-dependent efficiency'.
+To use this parameter, set the Friction model parameter to Temperature-dependent efficiency.

 J/K | kJ/K